critsmet/redux-calculator/README.md

 ## Getting Started:

-1. Fork and clone this repo
+1. Fork and clone this repo.

 2. cd into the project folder in your terminal, and run 'npm install'.